ScootKit/scnx-docs/docs/custom-bot.md

 Easily create your very own Discord-Bot on SCNX.
 Setup only takes a few minutes.

+<IncludedInPlan data={{PRO: true, ACTIVE_GUILD: true, STARTER: true}} additionalDetails={{
+STARTER: "Hosted 24/7, needs to be extended every week by watching an ad.",
+ACTIVE_GUILD: "Hosted 24/7, as long as your plan is active.",
+PRO: "Hosted 24/7, as long as your plan is active."}} />

 ## 0. Pre-Flight-Checklist 🛫 {#step-0}

 Before you can create your Custom-Bot on SCNX, please make sure that